-The recipient shall hold and save the Government, its officers, agents and employees harmless from all liability of any nature or kind, including costs and expenses, for or on account of any or all suits for damage sustained by any person or persons or property by virtue of performance of the award.
+The non-Federal entity shall hold and save the Government, its officers, agents and employees harmless from all liability of any nature or kind, including costs and expenses, for or on account of any or all suits for damage sustained by any person or persons or property by virtue of performance of this award.

-Notification of Award for Similar Program:
+Notification of Award for Similar Program

-The recipient must immediately provide written notification to the GO and GOR in the event that, subsequent to the award, other Federal financial assistance is received relative to that particular project award.
+The non-Federal entity must immediately provide written notification to the Grants Officer Representative and the Grants Officer in the event that, subsequent to an award, other Federal financial assistance is received relative to that particular project award.

-Protocol and Decorum:
+Protocol and Decorum

-During the term of the award, the recipient will be associated with the Government in such a manner that the recipient's actions will reflect upon the Government and the United States.
-Therefore, the recipient will be held accountable for appropriate protocol and decorum during the award period of performance.
+During the term of an award, the non-Federal entity will be associated with the Government in such a manner that the non-Federal entity's actions will reflect upon the Government and the United States.
+Therefore, the non-Federal entity will be held accountable for appropriate protocol and decorum during the award period of performance.

 XI.
-Financial Management System Requirements
+Financial Management System (FMS) Requirements

-Recipients must adhere to the Code of Federal Regulations (2 CFR 200: Subpart D) standards for financial management systems and methods for making payments, and rules for satisfying cost sharing and matching requirements, accounting for program income, budget revision approvals, making audits, determining allowability of costs, and establishing funds availability.
+Non-Federal entities must adhere to the Code of Federal Regulations (2 CFR 200 Subpart D) standards for financial management systems and methods for making payments, and rules for satisfying cost sharing and matching requirements, accounting for program income, budget revision approvals, making audits, determining allowability of costs, and establishing funds availability.